J-Bockhofer/rs-ratatui-i649/README.md

             thisline.words.push((held_unstyled_words.join(" "), self.apptheme.default_text_style));
             held_unstyled_words = vec![];
           }
-          // push styled word with space in front - TODO word is in first position thisline.words.push((format!(" {}", word.to_string()), word_style));
+          // push styled word with space in front - TODO word is in first position and does not need a whitespace prefixed thisline.words.push((format!(" {}", word.to_string()), word_style));

         }